 Pilea Friendship Plants

-Friendship plant bears its name due to the rapid rooting of cuttings that can be established for new plants to give to friends and family.
-This cute little Pilea will get about 6 inches high and rarely up to 12 inches.
-It is useful in low light situations, although it does need several hours a day of sunlight.
+The friendship plant bears its name due to the rapid rooting of cuttings that can be established for new plants to give to friends and family.
+This cute little Pilea will get about 6 inches (15 cm.) high and rarely up to 12 inches (30.5 cm.).
+It is useful in low-light situations, although it does need several hours a day of sunlight.
 With proper care, this little gem might even favor you with its pale pink flowers.
 Widely available at most nurseries and one-stop shopping centers, friendship houseplants just keep on giving year after year.

 How to Care for a Friendship Plant